 Scroll bar

-When users use a mouse and keyboard, a scroll bar appears at the bottom of the screen to help users navigate horizontally and a button appears for zoom.
-The scroll bar disappears when users use touch.
+When users use a mouse and keyboard, a scroll bar appears at the bottom of the screen to help them navigate horizontally, and a zoom button also appears.
+The scroll bar disappears when they use touch.

 Input device setup

-If there isn't a wired keyboard and mouse attached to the PC when it’s turned on for the very first time, Windows helps users set up their wireless keyboard and mouse before they can complete the setup process.
+If there isn't a wired keyboard and mouse attached to the PC when it’s turned on for the very first time, Windows helps users set up their wireless keyboard and mouse before they complete the setup process.

 Picture password

-Users can create a unique set of gestures such as circles, lines or, dots on top of a photo as an alternate way to log on to their Windows PC.
+Users can create a unique set of gestures, such as circles, lines or, dots on top of a photo, as an alternate way to log on to their Windows PC.

 Search

 Users search from a single place for information in files and folders on their PC, across the web, and in the apps installed on their PC.
-Users choose from a list of searchable apps that is sorted by relevance and can switch from app to app using the same search terms until they find what they are looking for.
+Users choose from a list of searchable apps that is sorted by relevance, and they can switch from app to app using the same search terms until they find what they’re looking for.
 They can also change the scope to search files, folders, and settings.

 The Apps scope of Windows search allows users to see results from the list of app tiles.
-As the user types a search in the Apps scope, the tiles are filtered to only show those that match the search terms thus far.
+As the user enters a search in the Apps scope, the tiles are filtered to only show those that match the search terms thus far.

 The Settings scope of Windows search allows users to view results from across all of the Control Panel items and Metro style settings.